nctsiridis/cmatrix/README.md

 # cmatrix
-A library working with matrices in in C.
+A library working with 2 dimensional matrices in in C.